 Other DSLRs are capable of shooting.
 Alternatively, users can use the speed and precision of Phase Detection AF to focus.
 They are unable to perform both at the same time.

-GPS navigation is built-in.
+Sony a55 GPS navigation

 Each photograph you take is accompanied by a GPS receiver, which stores the place and time of each photograph and allows you to browse your photos on a map using compatible computer and Internet apps, allowing you to recall the locations of your best photographs.